Beauty of the Cote d'Azur - Top 10 French Riviera places

 I hope my top 10 will inspire you to visit the Cote d’Azur as well as I can really recommend it.
 This was my first time here, I really loved it and can’t wait to go back soon!
 Find me on social media for more inspiration pics, as I still have so many beautiful pictures to share of this area, which didn’t make it into this blog post.

-If you’re planning to visit the French Riviera and need more tips feel free to contact me by mail at:
+And if you’re planning to visit the French Riviera and need more tips feel free to contact me by mail at: email@example.com

 Have you ever been to the French Riviera and do you agree with my top 10 or is there anything you’re missing?
 I would love to hear about it in the comments below…